5 Steps to Create a Product Collection that Sells

 You may find it beneficial to create a digital or physical mood board.

 Search the web and save images to a document or create a board on Pinterest full of inspiration.
+This would be for your eyes and use only.

-Step 3: Apply theme elements to your products
+Step 4: Apply theme elements to your products

 It’s also important to keep your collection simple.
-Trying to incorporate too many elements may confuse your collection’s story
+Trying to incorporate too many elements may confuse your collection’s story.

 Choose 1 – 5 key elements to apply to your products.